Bowe Bergdahl receives dishonorable discharge, avoids jail time

 But government prosecutors said Bergdahl was aware of the risks when he deserted, and that doing so put his fellow soldiers in danger.

-Soldiers who searched for Bergdahl after he deserted were called to testify by the prosecution and shared stories of the grueling conditions they endured while looking for him.
+Soldiers who searched for Bergdahl after he deserted were called to testify and shared stories of the grueling conditions they endured while looking for him.

-One of the witnesses, Capt.
+One witness, Capt.
 John Billings, was Bergdahl's platoon leader in Afghanistan.
 Billings said the platoon searched for the then-private first class for 19 days, going without food or water.

 "I thought I was dead," said Hatch, who now walks with a heavy limp after 18 surgeries.
 He said he was concerned because there was little time to plan the search for Bergdahl, and other soldiers knew he had willfully walked away.